Clockify uses several time zones to record and display time values:

 Jörg from Germany works from 09-10 AM (UTC+2) and records that time in Clockify.
 Clockify converts it to 07-09 AM (its corresponding UTC value) and stores it in the database.
 When Emily from New York runs the report, she sees that Jörg worked from 03-04 AM (displayed in her UTC-4 time).

-This assumes the system time zone and the time zone in User Settings match.
+This assumes the system time zone and the time zone in Personal Settings match.
 If they don’t match, you will get a notification to fix it.
 If you don’t fix it, your timesheet and reports will show different start and end time from the one you recorded.